nxp-imx/ethos-u-vela/PYPI.md

 (EXPERIMENTAL) CSV files, all to the output directory.

-If you use the `pipenv` virtual environment tool then first start by spawning a shell in the virtual environment.:
+If you use the `pipenv` virtual environment tool then first start by spawning a shell in the virtual environment:

 ```bash
 pipenv shell